gurpahul/Introduction-to-React/assignment2.md

 ## Picture Search

-Using the Unsplash API and React, you will write an application that allows users to search the unsplash API for photos.
+Using the Unsplash API and React, you will write an application that allows users to search the unsplash API for photos and display the results.

 ### Requirements